Alibaba Group Holding Limited (BABA) is Attracting Investor Attention: Here is What You Should Know

-Shares of this online retailer have returned +29% over the past month versus the Zacks S&P 500 composite's +8.6% change.
-The Zacks Internet - Commerce industry, to which Alibaba belongs, has gained 12.6% over this period.
-Now the key question is: Where could the stock be headed in the near term?
+Over the past month, shares of this online retailer have returned +26.2%, compared to the Zacks S&P 500 composite's +4.8% change.
+During this period, the Zacks Internet - Commerce industry, which Alibaba falls in, has gained 20.8%.
+The key question now is: What could be the stock's future direction?

 While media releases or rumors about a substantial change in a company's business prospects usually make its stock 'trending' and lead to an immediate price change, there are always some fundamental facts that eventually dominate the buy-and-hold decision-making.

-For the current quarter, Alibaba is expected to post earnings of $2.22 per share, indicating a change of -16.2% from the year-ago quarter.
-The Zacks Consensus Estimate has changed -14.2% over the last 30 days.
+Alibaba is expected to post earnings of $2.25 per share for the current quarter, representing a year-over-year change of -15.1%.
+Over the last 30 days, the Zacks Consensus Estimate has changed +0.7%.

 With an impressive externally audited track record, our proprietary stock rating tool -- the Zacks Rank -- is a more conclusive indicator of a stock's near-term price performance, as it effectively harnesses the power of earnings estimate revisions.
-The size of the recent change in the consensus estimate, along with three other factors related to earnings estimates, has resulted in a Zacks Rank #4 (Sell) for Alibaba.
+The size of the recent change in the consensus estimate, along with three other factors related to earnings estimates, has resulted in a Zacks Rank #1 (Strong Buy) for Alibaba.